OceanOutcomes/ocean-outcomes/news/_posts/2023-8-14-conservation-china-eelgrass-pew-yellow-sea-small-scale-fishing.md

 ![Bohai workshop] (https://s3.us-west-2.amazonaws.com/staticassets.oceanoutcomes.org/news+and+analysis/Bohai+workshop.png)
 *A screenshot from the online workshop Conservation and Management of Bohai Bay Eelgrass Bed, which included participation from local fishing communities.*

 In addition, the team built a growing base of public opinion support for national level eelgrass bed conservation policy.
 Utilizing social media, the team was able to release several popular science articles to better communicate their findings to the public.
 The article “Floating with the Waves, Dancing in the Waves” was published in “Caring for Water Fairies” of the “Blue Star Messenger” book series.
-Additionally, through working with their local civil society partner, Tianjin Binhai Jiangbei Wetland Conservation Center, they produced <a href="https://m.weibo.cn/status/4778120001880404#&video " target="_blank">a short documentary about their work to date, titled Bohai Bay’s Treasure</a>.
+Additionally, through working with their local civil society partner, Tianjin Binhai Jiangbei Wetland Conservation Center, they produced the short documentary above about their work to date, titled Bohai Bay’s Treasure.
 The documentary includes interviews with experienced fishers, showing the connection between the fishing production of the fishers in Bohai Bay and the eelgrass beds.
 The Chinese version of the video released on Weibo had over 11,000 views within the first few weeks of its release.

 ![Bohai at Sea] (https://s3.us-west-2.amazonaws.com/staticassets.oceanoutcomes.org/news+and+analysis/Bohai+at+Sea.png) *Filming the eelgrass bed at sea.*

 ###Sharing findings and expanding awareness internationally and locally